UV Kitchen Exhaust: Benefits Beyond Disinfection

 UV Kitchen Exhaust: Self-Cleaning Technology

-UV light technology provides disinfection solutions to a variety of air, surface, and water treatment applications with high-intensity UV lamps proven to break down organic compounds.
-UVC germicidal lamps are used in a multitude of environments where eliminating harmful microorganisms is critical, such as hospitals, schools, and many public areas including restaurants.
-UV lamps help to eliminate germs in the air and on surfaces, providing proven restaurant disinfection solutions in dining areas as well as in the kitchen with food irradiation and UV kitchen exhaust systems.
+UV light technology provides sterilization solutions to various air, surface, and water treatment applications with high-intensity UV lamps proven to break down organic compounds.
+UVC germicidal lamps are used in many environments where eliminating harmful microorganisms is critical, such as hospitals, schools, and many public areas, including restaurants.

-UV lamps with emissions in the UVC wavelength have long been used in HVAC systems to eliminate bacteria and mold growth in ductwork.
-This UVC technology provides the same benefits and also prevents grease buildup in Commercial Kitchen Ventilation (CKV) systems.
+UV lamps in kitchen exhaust systems provide many benefits by preventing bacteria and grease buildup in kitchen exhaust hoods.
+This self-cleaning technology offers a cleaner, healthier, safer commercial kitchen by eliminating odors and mitigating the risk of grease fires.
+UV lamps with emissions in the UVC wavelength have long been used in HVAC systems to eliminate bacteria and mold growth in ductwork; this UVC technology provides the same benefits and prevents grease buildup in Commercial Kitchen Ventilation (CKV) systems.

 How UV Kitchen Exhaust Systems Work